rudderlabs/rudderstack-docs/contributors-guide/implement-native-js-sdk-integration/add-device-mode-sdk-to-js.md

 | `track` | This method is called to pass the `track` event data. |

 {% hint style="info" %}
 RudderStack JavaScript SDK makes a call to the config plane to fetch all native SDK-enabled destinations, before constructing and initializing the integration object with the fetched configuration.
-The **`isLoadedz`**method should return true when the destination is ready to accept events.
+The **`isLoaded`**method should return true when the destination is ready to accept events.
 {% endhint %}

 ## Contact Us